taikedz/dockervisor/README.md

 	dockervisor stable show IMAGENAME

-The `:stable` label always points to the same container until explicitly changed.
+The `stable` label always points to the same container until explicitly changed.

 ### Updating the image and container